Welcome to our Meeting

 Our Meeting House is in Castle Street, close to Wallingford town centre.

 On Sundays, about 20 people meet in Quaker worship.
 There is no programme or leader: anyone who feels called to speak may do so, but often Meetings for Worship are largely silent.
 We have separate facilities for children.
 Refreshments are available following Meeting for Worship.
 All are welcome

 Details of Meetings for Worship and other upcoming events are in the calendar below

-The Meeting House and toilet facilities are suitable for some wheelchair users.
+The Meeting House is fully accessible, but the toilet is not accessible for wheelchair users.
 A hearing loop is available.

 During the Covid-19 lockdown, Wallingford Quakers are meeting online

 Use the 'Contact us - other enquiries' email below if you'd like details.